ComposableFi/cosmwasm-vm/docs/orchestrate/src/tutorial-dex.md

 ## `cosmwasm_std` vs. `cosmwasm_orchestrate::cosmwasm_std`

 You might have already noticed it but we are using `Coin` and `MessageInfo` from `cosmwasm_orchestrate::cosmwasm_std` instead of using them directly from `cosmwasm_std`.
-This is a temporary thing which we hope to resolve soon.
+This is a temporary thing that we hope to resolve soon.
 The problem is our VM is `no_std` but `cosmwasm_std` is originally only `std`.
 We created a PR for this and until it gets merged, `cosmwasm-orchestrate` will be using our fork, hence `Cargo` thinks that `cosmwasm_std::Coin` is not the same thing as `cosmwasm_orchestrate::cosmwasm_std::Coin`.
 Until the